Vheissu/SteemEngineQL/README.md

 - A GraphQL server runs on port `4999` by default, this can be easily changed
 - While running, you can visit the playground and make queries `http://localhost:4999`

+You will need to set an environment variable call `NODE_ENV` to `development` to get the playground to display.
+You can do this by creating a file in the root of this project called `.env` and adding in this value: `NODE_ENV=development`

 ## Demo / Playground

 You can see the API running here [https://graphql.steem.services/](https://graphql.steem.services/) which will allow you to try the following queries out.